-Motion Audit Committee's report on 2021 annual final accounting books and statements, submitted for review of this handbook.
+Motion Audit Committee's report on 2021 annual final accounting books and statements submitted for review statement advised/responded by the chairman and related staff appointed by the chairman.

-Description Please refer to the Audit Committee's 2021 Review Report as attachment 2 on page 16 review
+Description Please refer to the Audit Committee's 2021 Review Report as attachment 2.